svgta1/oidcClient/README.md

 The logout method logout from the OP, but not from your app.
 Set the code you need to do that.

 After the logout, you can erase the session datas for this OIDC client with this :

 ```
 ...
-svgtautils\oidc\session::deleteSession();
+svgta\oidc\session::deleteSession();
 ...
 ```